dfinity/sns-testing/README.md

    > If you have successfully executed the above commands, you are now ready to [test your own dapp's SNS decentralization](#lifecycle).

 7. Clean-up (after you are done testing):

+    > Note that performing the clean-up will delete some files in the sns-testing repository and your DFX wallets
+    > for the local network (not affecting mainnet).
+    > Make sure to back up all files you move into the sns-testing repository.

     ```bash
     bash-3.2$ ./cleanup.sh
     ```

     It should now be possible to repeat the scenario starting from step 1.

 ## Bootstrapping a testing environment via Docker